rladies/community/discussion-topics/001-rebranding.md

 ## Procedure

 We value the community's feedback on this discussion.
+Specifically, we would like to know if you are in favor of, against, or not sure about this proposal.
+We would also like to hear the reasons behind your stance.

-Please see the [Readme on the community repository](https://github.com/rladies/community#community-discussions) for the full discussion procedure.
+Please see the [Readme on the
+community repository](https://github.com/rladies/community#community-discussions) for the full discussion procedure.

 Please do not invite contributors to this discussion on social media.
 The intent